Ewa Pachucka: Biography

 On her own method Pachucka said, "I build forms laboriously with a crochet hook... in this world of ours where 'instant' is 'promoted', art being no exception, I find satisfaction in this technically unaided function".

-Pachucka was the ony female artist represented in the 1973 exhibition Recent Australian Art at the Art Gallery of New South Wales, with her work Landscape and Bodies (1972), which was purchased by the National Gallery of Australia and displayed in their 2009 exhibition Soft Sculpture.
+Pachucka was the only female artist represented in the 1973 exhibition Recent Australian Art at the Art Gallery of New South Wales, with her work Landscape and Bodies (1972), which was purchased by the National Gallery of Australia and displayed in their 2009 exhibition Soft Sculpture.

 One of Pachucka's major works is the multi-part installation titled Arcadia: Landscape and Bodies (1972–1977), which was created over a four-year period, first being displayed at the Rudy Komon Gallery in Sydney in November 1977, then later being acquired and exhibited at the Art Gallery of New South Wales in 1978.
 The work has been described as "a remarkable tour de force," by Australian art critic Elwyn Lynn.
 In 2018, Arcadia: Landscape and Bodies (1972–1977) was put back on display in the titular exhibition Ewa Pachucka "Arcadia: Landscape and Bodies", held at the Art Gallery of New South Wales.

 In 2010 Pachucka exhibited in the 3rd International Art Festival in Krakow, where she received a prize for "the artist recognized for her long term creative achievements, comprehensive activity in contemporary unique textiles and uncompromising daring in the creation of new phenomena and values in art so that her attitude and talent have stimulated invention among young generations of artists".

 Pachucka returned to live in Europe in 2000, dying in France on 28 July 2020 in Castres.